Photovoltaic solar energy: what it is and how it works

 Photovoltaic systems offer several advantages compared to other energy sources.
 Here are some of the main advantages of this technology:

 1. Renewable and sustainable energy: Photovoltaic energy is based on solar radiation, an inexhaustible source of energy.
-Unlike fossil fuels, whose availability is limited and contribute to the depletion of natural resources, solar energy is a long-term sustainable option.
+Unlike fossil fuels, whose availability is limited and contributes to the depletion of natural resources, solar energy is a sustainable option in the long term.

 3. Long-term cost savings: Once installed, a photovoltaic system can generate electricity for free from the sun.
-This makes it possible to reduce or even eliminate dependence on the conventional electrical grid and reduce long-term energy costs.
+This can reduce or even eliminate dependence on the conventional power grid and lower energy costs in the long run.

-4. Energy independence: the installation of solar panels allows users to generate their own electricity.
+4. Energy independence: Installing solar panels allows users to generate their own electricity.
 This provides energy independence and reduces vulnerability to potential power outages.

 5. Wide applicability and scalability: Photovoltaic systems can be adapted to different needs and scales, from residential installations to large-scale projects.

 6. Low maintenance: Solar panels require minimal maintenance.
-Generally, it is only necessary to clean them periodically to ensure that solar radiation falls efficiently.
+Generally, they only need to be cleaned periodically to ensure that solar radiation is transmitted efficiently.

 7. Distributed generation: Photovoltaic systems can be installed in areas close to the point of consumption, which reduces electricity transmission and distribution losses, optimizes efficiency and contributes to the stability of the electrical grid.